The Knock That Ruined Everything: Part Two

 A Nigerian Dark Comedy About a Man Who Lost Everything to a Knock — and Then Lost More to His Own Big Mouth

-but no mischievous things ever happened in that compound that they are not involved in.
-He remembers the last time they had given him trouble was one night when the light had gone and they had tied a strong rope at the end of each wall on the passage, they had tied the rope at the foot level and the place was dark, he had come home that night tired and planning to have a great meal and just before he reach his door, he had triple over the rope and had a nasty fall that rattle his teeth, he didn't see who did it but heard only laughter, now that he think of it, the laughter had been exactly what he had heard from Sunny and Dick.
+He remembered the last time they had given him trouble.
+It was one night when the lights had gone out and they had tied a strong rope across the passage, at foot level, from one wall to the other.
+The place was dark.
+He had come home that night tired, planning to have a great meal, and just before he reached his door, he had tripped over the rope and taken a nasty fall that rattled his teeth.
+He didn't see who did it, but heard only laughter — and now that he thought about it, that laughter had been exactly what he always heard from Sunny and Dick.
+He frowned, and his face twisted into an ugly mask.

-He frown, and his face twisted into an ugly mask.
-One of the soldiers saw his face and complain, "Why is your face like someone eating bitter kola for the first time?"
+One of the soldiers saw his face and complained, "Why is your face like someone eating bitter kola for the first time?"

-"Shut up, who is your boss?"
+"Shut up.
+Who is your boss?"

-"Please, don't cover my head, it will make me lose my bowel," the man says looking at the girl who is the cause of his trouble, she was sitting at the front seat of the bus all twelve of them are in, ten soldiers and two civilians, him and the girl.
+"Please, don't cover my head — it will make me lose my bowel," the man said, glancing at the girl who was the cause of

-Her name is Ese.
-She has an ebony skin, white teeth and have a height that most men will envy, she had good package, both front and back, and those have been what draw his signal and he had been chasing her for three months and the day she had agree, someone had knock his door ruining everything and now he has been arrested by her brothers who were all soldiers claiming he had ruin their sister's virtues.
-How can they claim so when everything was ruin by a stupid knock and now she is avoiding his eyes, he can't go down alone.
+She was sitting at the front seat of the bus — all twelve of them were in it, ten soldiers and two civilians: him and the girl.
+Her name was Ese.
+She had ebony skin, white teeth, and a height that most men would envy.
+She had a good package, both front and back, and that had been what drew his attention.
+He had been chasing her for three months, and the day she finally agreed, someone had knocked his door and ruined everything.
+Now he had been arrested by her brothers, who were all soldiers, claiming he had ruined their sister's virtue.
+How could they claim that when everything had been ruined by a stupid knock?
+And now she was avoiding his eyes.
+He couldn't go down alone.

 The soldier sitting next to him heard him and asked, "What kids?"